liviapg/liviapg/README.md

 - 👋 Hi, I’m @liviapg!
 I have a degree in Biology, a Master's in Botany and I am an educator.
-- 👀 I’m passionate about technology, plants and music.
+- 👀 My interests are technology, plants and music.
 - 🌱 I’m currently learning Data Science in order to deepen my knowledge of Machine Learning and Data Analysis.
 - 📫 How to reach me liviapga@gmail.com